Advertiser Disclosure

 Frontier-Spirit: The Fifth-Biggest U.S. Airline

 The union of Frontier and Spirit would create a giant: the fifth biggest airline in the U.S. by passengers carried.
-A merged Frontier-Spirit would be behind only American Airlines, Delta Air Lines, Southwest Airlines, and United Airlines.
+A Frontier-Spirit merger would mean they would be behind only American Airlines, Delta Air Lines, Southwest Airlines, and United Airlines.
 However, it would rank ahead of the merged Alaska Airlines and Hawaiian Airlines.

-The 2 ultra-low-cost carriers (ULCCs) almost became 1 in 2022, when Spirit shareholders approved a bid from Frontier to buy the airline at a valuation of $2.9 billion.
-JetBlue, which was also looking to grow to better fight the much bigger legacy carriers, swooped in with an offer that valued Spirit at 30% more.
+The 2 ultra-low-cost carriers (ULCCs) almost became 1 for the first time in 2022, when Spirit shareholders approved a bid from Frontier to buy the airline at a valuation of $2.9 billion.
+JetBlue, which was also looking to grow to better compete with the much bigger legacy carriers, swooped in with an offer that valued Spirit at 30% more.
 The Frontier merger did not happen, as shareholders went for the JetBlue offer instead.

 JetBlue and Spirit Airlines aircraft at LAX